necenzurat/redbeanphp-composer/README.md

-How to add RedBeanPHP to Composer manually
+How to add RedBeanPHP to Composer
 =======

 Just a small composer.json file that manually adds RedBeanPHP.php to any composer.json project.